Kaedalus/Kaedalus-Reffect-Megapack/README.md

 - **Skill Effects**: Signets, Spectral, Shroud and Sand Swell.

 # Changelog
+**1.5.0**
+- **Updated to Reffect v0.7.1**
+- Changed default visibility settings so most icons appear Out of Combat, with some notable exceptions such as Signets.
+- Class Bars, Health, Endurance and some additional effects are now transparent when Out of Combat.
+Most are separate and grouped up, so it is easy to disable if you wish to.
+- Added Soulbeast "Sic'em!" tracking and the respective image file.
+- Fixed Druid Astral Force.
+- Fixed Firebrand Pages.
+- Fixed Holosmith Heat.
+- Fixed Catalyst Jade Sphere Energy.
+- Changed Virtuoso Blades to appear Out of Combat (Clones remain hidden when OoC).
+- Added missing Relics: Bloodstone; Mount Balrior; Living City; Thorns; Zephyrite.

 **1.4.1**
 - Changed visibility filters of Mesmer and Thief portals so they can be seen out of combat.
 - Moved Continuum Split from Traits to Skills category.